No production infrastructure

 VibeReady is designed as a fresh starting point, not a migration target.
 If you're early in your MakerKit project, starting fresh with VibeReady will save you time.
 If you're deep into a build, you can still adopt VibeReady's AI Framework separately to improve AI-assisted development on any codebase.

 Claude Code, Cursor, Windsurf, Gemini CLI, Copilot, Aider, and any LLM that reads markdown context.
-The Smart Context Router is built on AGENTS.md — the LLM-agnostic industry standard adopted by 20k+ repos.
+The Smart Context Router is built on AGENTS.md, the LLM-agnostic industry standard for AI coding context.

 Next.js, TypeScript, Prisma, PostgreSQL, Tailwind CSS, shadcn/ui, Clerk auth, Stripe billing, Resend email, and Inngest for background jobs.
 Infrastructure includes Terraform for GCP, Docker, and GitHub Actions CI/CD.